 The parameter most subject to change is the discount rate.
 In determining the appropriate discount rate for plans, the management considers the market yields on government bonds with a maturity term that is consistent with the term of the concerned defined benefit obligation.
 Future salary increases are based on expected future inflation rates and expected salary trends in the industry.
 Attrition rates are considered based on past observable data of employees leaving the services of the Company.
 The mortality rate is based on publicly available mortality tables.
 Those mortality tables tend to change only at intervals in response to demographic changes.
-See note 37 for further disclosures.
+See note 37 for further disclosures a significant change to the party's ability to meet its obligations.
+All such parameters relating to impairment or potential impairment are reviewed at each reporting date.
+See note 40(i) for further disclosures.